vanilla/docs/content/api/users/index.md

 ### Notes

 The Picture field submitted here takes a file upload using the multipart /form-data Content-Type in the request headers.
-It does not support a string URL like [/users/edit#Photo](http://docs.vanillaforums.com/api/users/)
+It does not support a string URL like [users/edit#Photo]({{< relref "#users-edit" >}})

 ## /users/discussions